pranavanba/recoverSummarizeR/README.md

 ## Quick Start

-You can use the package's functions as needed, or, for RECOVER, you can use the `mainflow()` function with just a few arguments to run the entire pipeline intended for summarization and egress of data from MHP to DRC.
+You can use the package's functions as needed, or, for RECOVER, you can use the `summarize_pipeline()` function with just a few arguments to run the entire pipeline intended for summarization and egress of data from MHP to DRC.

-Using `mainflow()` allows you to use the built-in pipeline with pre-determined logic, formatting, and output specifications.
-Use `mainflow()` with caution, as `mainflow()` is a purpose-built function based on a pipeline that is tailored to a specific use case in RECOVER and is not intended for general use.
+Using `summarize_pipeline()` allows you to use the built-in pipeline with pre-determined logic, formatting, and output specifications.
+Use `summarize_pipeline()` with caution, as `summarize_pipeline()` is a purpose-built function based on a pipeline that is tailored to a specific use case in RECOVER and is not intended for general use.

-The flow of the pipeline that `mainflow()` is built on is as follows:
+The flow of the pipeline that `summarize_pipeline()` is built on is as follows:

-### `mainflow()` Pipeline
+### `summarize_pipeline()` Pipeline

 ```R
 # 1. Get ontology file (i2b2 concepts map)